 Simply measure the height and depth of the gap and screw the timber into the step riser with two screws at either end.

-Composite deck boards are narrower than timber deck treads, and so two are required to be fitted width to width to provide a comfortably deep stair tread.
+Solid composite deck boards are narrower than timber deck treads, and so two are required to be fitted width to width to provide a comfortably deep stair tread.

 Follow steps one and two of 'How to add decking steps' before starting step one below.